KieranLitschel/OpenImagesTools/README.md

 Another notable contribution is that the method for downloading a subset of files keeps track of how many images couldn't be downloaded.
 So if for n photos sampled, we fail to download m of them, we then discard of the m photos from our subset, and sample another m, and we keep repeating this until no downloads fail.
-This guarentees the user will end up with exactly the number of photos they requested for each subset.
+This guarantees the user will end up with exactly the number of photos they requested for each subset.

-# Description

-The most notable modes are Construct and YFCC100M.
-Construct offers functionality for creating a subdirectory within the one the Open Images csv's are stored in, where only user specified classes are described.
-The reasoning for creating a subdirectory is two-fold, firstly so that only the classses required can be downloaded, the other reason is to reduce the expense of joining YFCC100M onto the Open Images dataset, as the implementation is very memory expensive.
-YFCC100M offers functionality for joining it onto the Open Images dataset, as described previously.

 # Folder structure maintained